how to improve INTONATION

 NOTE: If you want to have great intonation on your brass instrument, you need to develop your stability.
 Your face needs to be working in an efficient and productive manner in terms of controlling the vibration of your lips.
 Most people (myself included) that have struggled with intonation have developed a certain habit in terms of how the muscles are coordinated in the face to make sound- and it doesn't sustain frequencies evenly and consistently to do the jobs we want to do.
 This coordination has most likely also left certain muscles lacking the relative strength they need to 'hold' a certain setting or embouchure.
 The problem is two-fold.
 I look at it as 90% coordination and 10% strength.
-Follow the link below to learn more about stability- the first step in developing your intonation!
+Learn more about stability - the first step in developing your intonation!

 Now that you have been exposed to the importance of stability, let's take a look at what to do with your stable tones to improve intonation!